Breeds

 The Savannah is an actual hybrid animal.

-The breed was recognized in 2012 by The International Cat Association.
-They are a pricey breed and can cost anywhere between $1,000 and $10,000 to adopt.
+The International Cat Association (TICA) recognized the breed in 2012.
+They are a pricey breed and adopting one can cost anywhere between $1,000 and $10,000.
 First-generation animals can cost over $20,000.
 F4 generations are the most likely to be kept as pets, and they range from about $1,000 to over $2,500.
 They are banned in some places due to their hybrid animal status.

 Cat Allergies